Skip to main content

-This guide walks through the complete lifecycle of a Delivery vs. Payment (DvP) settlement, from instruction to finalization.
+This guide walks through the complete lifecycle of a Delivery vs. Payment (DvP) settlement, from instruction submission to autonomous on-chain finalization.

 A tokenized private credit settlement where: